Contents

 Build vs. Buy Automated Data Annotation Tools

-Building an in-house tool takes time ⏤ anywhere from 6 to 18 months ⏤ and usually costs anywhere in the 6 to the 7-figure range.
+Building an in-house tool takes 6 to 18 months ⏤ and usually costs anywhere in the 6 to 7-figure range.
 Even if you outsource the development work, it’s a resource-hungry project.

 Different Types of Automated Data Annotation in Computer Vision

-Computer vision is a way of using machine learning models to extract commercial and real-world outputs and insights from image and video-based datasets
+Computer vision uses machine learning models to extract commercial and real-world outputs and insights from image and video-based datasets.

 Some of the most common automated data annotation tasks in computer vision include: